capstone-bazaar/e-commerce-app/README.md

 ### pages

 This folder should contain one folder for each page in our application.
-Inside of those page specific folders should be a single root file that is your page `(generally index.js)` alongside all the files that are only applicable to that page.
+Inside of those page specific folders should be a single root file that is our page `(generally index.js)` alongside all the files that are only applicable to that page.

 ### utils

 This folder is for storing all utility functions such as formatters.

 ## Dependencies

-Before you begin working on this project, you must install all of the dependencies listed below using `npm install`

 - **React:** Core library for developing Front-end applications.